 – Some cooks prefer using large shreds of potatoes, while some prefer a finer shred.
 My preference varies based on the recipe.
 Finer shreds tend to have a more hash brown-like texture.
 You can choose whatever texture works best for you.

 – After shredding your potatoes, immerse them in cold water to keep them from discoloring.
 If you’re using a hand grater, you can shred them directly into the bowl of water.
 Soaking the shreds helps to keep them from turning brown; it also has the added benefit of making crispier latkes.
 I am not sure of the food science behind why this is, but it works!

 – When you’re ready to prepare your latke mixture, drain the potatoes.
 If you drain the shreds slowly with the bowl tilted, you will see a cloudy white layer that has settled at the bottom of the soaking bowl.
 This is potato starch.
 Scrape this starch up and add it to the shreds after you’ve drained them, it will help to bind the latkes together.
-I often add extra potato starch to the shredded mixture (sold by the can at kosher stores year-round and everywhere during Passover) to make sure the latkes don’t fall apart during frying.
+I often add additional dry potato starch to the shredded mixture (sold by the can at kosher stores year-round and everywhere during Passover) to make sure the latkes don’t fall apart during frying.

 – Get as much liquid out of your potato shreds as possible before mixing in the egg and other stuff by wringing them out in a cheesecloth or a tea towel.
 The less moisture in the shreds, the better your results will be.